chaiNNer-org/chaiNNer/README.md

 **Wouldn't this make it more difficult to do things?**

 - In a way, yes.
 Similarly to how programming your own script to do this stuff is more difficult, chaiNNer will also be a bit more difficult than simply dragging and dropping an image and messing with some sliders and pressing an upscale button.
 However, this gives you a lot more flexibility in what you can do.
 The added complexity is really just connecting some dots together to do what you want.
 That doesn't sound that bad, right?

-**What platforms are supported?**

-- Windows, Linux, and MacOS are all supported by chaiNNer.
-However, MacOS currently lacks GPU support for PyTorch, meaning you will need to use NCNN in order to get GPU upscaling functionality.
-MacOS versions under 10.15 are also currently not supported as mentioned earlier in this readme.
-M1 MacBooks also are not very well tested, but should work now.